mrouhi13/thiswayyoufools/_posts/how-to-add-extra-fields-to-m2m-relations-in-django.md

 How to solve the problem?
 -------------------------
 Django officially has a simple solution for this situation.
-Just with one f\*\*king word.
+Just with one f\*\*king attribute.
 Here I try clear this solution with a practical example.
 Let's go...

 **Example:**
 We have an application that business owners can add their business to it and send a request to their own customer and get feedback.
-This our models.py:
+This is our models.py:

 `models.py`
 ----------

 ```
 from django.db import models
 from django.contrib.auth.models import User